Microsoft, it's not just the NSA. If you want to kill WannaCry, fix broken Windows | TheINQUIRER

 Dammit Jim, we're talking about human lives!

-OVER THE PAST FEW YEARS, every month, I have poured over figures from Net Applications' Netmarketshare figures and tried to turn them into something meaningful.
+OVER THE PAST FEW YEARS, every month, I have pored over figures from Net Applications' Netmarketshare figures and tried to turn them into something meaningful.
 Those numbers sometimes only shift by tiny amounts and, sometimes, I find myself wondering why I spend so long analysing them.

 Well, the recent WannaCry cyber attack has sort of vindicated all that for me.
 It's a reminder that when push comes to shove, market forces are to blame for… well, most things.
 Because if there's one thing we've learned it's that once operating systems are declared end-of-life, those who haven't upgraded at that point take a long time to change.